ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 Select the **Crypto units** tab.
 A list of [crypto units](#x9860404){: term} that are assigned to your user account is displayed.
 The SELECTED column shows what crypto units you're going to work with in later commands.

+For information on how to retrieve your service instance ID, see [Retrieving your instance ID](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID).
+{: tip}

 - To select extra crypto units to work with, click **Add crypto units** and enter the CRYPTO UNIT NUM (crypto unit numbers) of the extra crypto units you want to work with.
 You can enter multiple crypto unit numbers, which are separated by a space.
 - To remove crypto units from the set you're going to work with, click **Remove crypto units** and enter the CRYPTO UNIT NUM of the crypto units you want to remove.
 You can enter multiple crypto unit numbers, which are separated by a space.